topeterk/HitCounterManager/README.md

     * UniversialAccessFromFilesUrls (Set to **Enabled**, _but should also work when disabled_)
     * WebSecurity (Set to **Disabled**, _but should also work when enabled_)

+### Twitch Studio Beta
+* Tested with version v0.74.3: When added an embedded website and configured the *HitCounterGui.html* it shows an error during the loading process.
+Twitch is looking at this problem as a bug report was issued and also communicated via discord.
+In future versions this should work as intended without coniguration of any additional settings.
+> Workaround: When the application *(TwitchStudio)* starts the hit counter loads correctly.
+A refresh or the initial creation seems to have issues only.
+So, restarting the software may work for now, as long as the configuration/scenes/layers are not beeing modified.

 ## Modders and developers

 ### Using standalone web browser instead of broadcasting software